Hello Registered Jackpot Ultra Runner,

 Packet Pick-Up & Race Location

-The race is at Cornerstone Park (1600 Wigwam Parkway, Henderson, NV89074) and packet pick-up will be adjacent to the aid station.
+The race is at Cornerstone Park (1600 Wigwam Parkway, Henderson, NV89074) and packet pick-up will be at our Cornerstone Park aid station.
+Look for the Big BLU tent located by the pavilion (you can’t miss us).

 Please note, we are extremely busy setting up Thursday afternoon and have a very, very short window of time to set-up.
 With that said, please understand we are not in a position to give course previews Thursday afternoon, or let folks pick-up bibs early.
-We will email a video preview of
+Please let us hustle through our set-up and wait until at least 4:00 PM to show-up for the 48-Hour packet pick-up.

 There are 800 parking spots at the park with tons of spots located either course-side, or within 10-25 yards of the course.
 In addition to the very large grass area designated for personal course-side aid stations, using your car as a personal rest/aid station is a great option.
-The race is capped at 230 runners this year, so there is plenty of parking.
+The race is capped at 300 runners this year, so there is plenty of parking.
+Seriously, don’t spend a single moment worrying about parking, you will find plenty of “great” spots!

-NOT ALLOWED THURSDAY NIGHT.
-Starting Friday morning at 6:00 AM, 48 hour runners can start setting-up their your own personal rest/aid stations, while all other runners are allowed to set-up their personal rest/aid station starting Saturday morning at 6:00 AM.
+Starting Friday morning at 6:00 AM, 48 hour runners can start setting-up their your own personal rest/aid station along the course, while all other runners are allowed to set-up their personal rest/aid station starting Friday at 4:00 PM.

-Elvis and his originally owned Lucille Ball Pink Cadillac, along with the famous Las Vegas Showgirls, will arrive at 6:45 AM on BOTH Friday and Saturday and be available for pictures until race time at 8:00 AM.
+Elvis, along with the famous Las Vegas Showgirls, will arrive at 6:45 AM on BOTH Friday and Saturday and be available for pictures until race time at 8:00 AM.
 We will do pre-race announcements at 7:35 AM and a group photo at 7:50 AM.
 Elvis will again kick-off the race at 8:00 AM by belting out Viva Las Vegas!
+Do your best to show-up to the starting line early to have ample time to socialize with friends and take pictures.

-In addition to the Showgirls and Elvis appearing at the start, we will have live music next to the aid station Saturday afternoon.
-Weather permitting; we will also have outdoor movies playing throughout the night on our large outdoor screen next to the aid station.
+In addition to the Showgirls and Elvis appearing at the start, we will have live music next to the aid station Saturday afternoon and hopefully on Friday too.
+Weather permitting; we will also have outdoor movies playing throughout the night on our large outdoor movie screen right across from the aid station.
 Your family and friends are encouraged to bring camping chairs/blankets and enjoy the movies.
-The first movies on both Friday and Saturday nights will be kid friendly, with later evening movies geared towards adults.
+Movies begin with a kid-friendly movie around 7 PM and continue until dawn with more adult comedic movies.
 We love to have fun, so if you feel like breaking out the glow-in-the-dark body paint at night, or throwing on your favorite running costume, by all means, have at it!!

 Like in all our races, we will again be going all-out with a heavily stocked aid station.
 Like you, we run ultra races and know how critical it is to have a variety of “real” food.
 Main meals will be served during the race at breakfast, lunch, early dinner and late dinner.
 Please visit our website for details on the main meals by clicking here.
-In addition to these main meals and traditional snacks (i.e., M&M's, pretzels, cookies, assorted chips, boiled potatoes, pickles, pastries, bananas, oranges, muffins, etc), we will also have grilled cheese, P&J sandwiches, frozen grapes, bean burritos (vegan and regular) and a variety of soups (vegan and regular).
+In addition to these main meals of substance and traditional snacks (i.e., M&M's, pretzels, cookies, assorted chips, boiled potatoes, pickles, pastries, bananas, oranges, muffins, etc), we will also have grilled cheese, P&J sandwiches, frozen grapes, bean burritos (vegan and regular) and a variety of soups (vegan and regular).
 And of course we'll have tasty desserts including brownies, pumpkin pie, cheesecake, popsicles and snow cones.
-Thanks to our friends at Pickle Juice and Mas Korima, we will also have their products on hand for consumption throughout the race.
+Don’t laugh; nothing beats a snow cone around 3 PM on a sunny Vegas day!
+New for this year will be our Slushie machine serving Gatorade Slushies.
 As you can see, we are trying hard to have a variety of food.
-If you have special dietary needs, please plan accordingly by bringing your own nutrition.
+With that said, if you have special dietary needs, please plan accordingly by bringing your own nutrition.
 Importantly, if you need/want to purchase some of your own food/snacks, there is a 24-hour Winco grocery store located across the street from the venue.

-As an electrolyte beverage, we will be serving Gatorade at the aid station this year, as well as Mas Korima’s Andale beverage product.
+As an electrolyte beverage, we will be serving Gatorade at the aid station this year.
 We all have our own electrolyte beverage preference; so if you don't like Gatorade, please plan accordingly.
 We will also have an extensive array of soda, water and coffee.
-Speaking of water, to cut down on cup waste, runners should carry a personal water bottle, or personal hydration system for drinking water.
+Speaking of water, to cut down on extreme cup waste, runners should carry a personal water bottle, or personal hydration system for drinking water.
 For those who don’t like to carry a bottle, there will be a table next to the aid station where you can set your bottle.
-Thanks for helping!
+Throw away cups will only be used for soda, coffee and Gatorade.
+Thanks for understanding.

-Pacing is allowed from sunset to sunrise.
-No more than one pacer may run at any given time with a runner and pacing by bike is NOT allowed.
+Pacing is allowed from sunset to sunrise beginning on day one of your race and allowed thereafter.
+No more than one pacer may run at any given time with a runner and pacing by bike, scooter, etc. is NOT allowed.
+Please Note: If you are in the USATF division of the 100-mile race, you are not allowed to have a pacer at ANY time per USATF rules.

 Partial Laps - (6/12/24/48 Hour Runners)

 90% of the course has great lighting.
-About 10% of the course has poor lighting.
-While majority of runners ran without headlamps the last four years, we highly suggest every runner bring a headlamp or flashlight.
+About 10% of the course has very little lighting.
+While about half of all runners ran without headlamps the last five years, we highly suggest every runner bring a headlamp or flashlight.
 It's a personal preference and you should absolutely bring one to be safe.
+Don’t forget extra batteries!

-All runners race on a 2.5 mile loop.
-The course is being independently certified to USATF standards by a highly qualified civil engineer with extensive experience in course certification.
+All runners, except for the USATF 100-Mile division runners, race on a 2.5-mile loop.
+The course has been independently certified to USATF standards by a highly qualified civil engineer with extensive experience in course certification.
 The course surface is 45% groomed crushed gravel, 48% wide asphalt paths, 5% bridge/concrete surfaces and about 2% grass.
 While the park and paths are open to the public, the path is wide and congestion has never been an issue.
 I WOULD SUGGEST wearing running gaiters around your shoes.
 It always sucks to get even a small pebble in your shoe.
-You'll find lots of fun styles at DirtyGirlGaiters.com, or elsewhere on the Internet.
-Here is a picture of the course.
+You'll find lots of fun styles at DirtyGirlGaiters.com, or elsewhere on the Internet. .
+Click here to see a course map and view a complete video of the course.

 About 20 yards from the aid station there are park restrooms.
 Each has several stalls and a number of sinks.
-In addition to these "nice" bathrooms, we will also have a 3 porta-potties stationed course-side at the 1/4 mile mark.
+In addition to these "nice" bathrooms, we will also have 3 porta-potties stationed course-side at the ¼-mile mark.

 Like for all our ultra races, Stephanie has designed a really cool shirt for this year's race.
 These are not cheap screen printed shirts, they are high-end sublimated tech shirts.
 We've again gone with a slightly softer fabric this year, which you will love!
 If we have leftovers, they will be available for sale throughout the race for $35.
 We will also be selling shirts from our previous races for a steep discount ($20 each, or 2 for $30), so bring a few bucks if you’d like to buy some creatively designed running shirts.

 We very much need and welcome all the volunteer help we can get, especially since the event goes non-stop for 55 hours!
 It’s a super fun race and folks really enjoy volunteering!
-If you have family or friend coming to the race who might want to kill 4 hours by volunteering for a shift, please ask them to volunteer.
-Simply click here to sign-up online for a shift.
-We do offer $25 of race credit per 4 hour day shift and $40 of race credit per 4 hour night shift.
+If you have family or friends coming to the race who might want to kill 4 hours by volunteering for a shift, please ask them to volunteer.
+Click here to sign-up online for a shift.
+We do offer $25 of race credit per 4-hour day shift and $40 of race credit per 4-hour night shift.
+By the way, if a runner’s spouse, friend, etc. volunteer this year and they are not runners, they can give the credit to you and you can use it for next year’s race, or towards our Beyond Limits Ultra race in April.

 48 Hour Race Packet pickup at the Cornerstone Park Ramada.